amirezzati/Connect-Four-game-using-Negamax-Algorithm/README.md

 Seyed Amir Kasaei
 Mohammadreza Barhamneh Roshangar

-**This was a teamwork project that we wrote as final project of Artificial Intelligence course at University of Guilan in Jan 2022.**
+**This was a teamwork that we wrote as final project of Artificial Intelligence course at University of Guilan in Jan 2022.**